 Note: Comcast has increased their plans since the above video was recorded.
 (Sept 2015)

 Comcast Xfinity vs Verizon Fios Download Speeds

-While Fios is theoretically much faster than Comcast, the popular plans from both providers fall into the same general download range — around 100 Mbps, depending on current promotions and service area.
+While Fios is theoretically much faster than Comcast, the popular plans from both providers fall into a similar download range — around 100 Mbps for Xfinity and 200 Mbps for Verizon, depending on current promotions and service area.

 The difference that matters for the average Internet user is that Fios delivers upload speeds equal to download speeds, while Comcast delivers lower upload speeds (usually in the 5–25 Mbps range).